hsbc/bqtools/BQSYNCUSAGE.md

 *remove_deleted_tables* - defaults to True removes tables/views in destination datset that do not exist in source dataset

+*check_depth* - defaults to -1.
+Sets amount of data checking non partitioned tables only use update time and row count.
+Day partioned -2 can do rows per pratition -1 or rows per partition plus avg and stdev of farmfingerprint hash of fields such as created time, update time, modified time, 0 does all level 0 fields hashs and std dev, 1 will do depth 1 adding depth effectively trades accuracy for timeliness

 bqsync attempts to optimise synchronisation by comparing row numbers, bytes and last modified times for non partitioned tables.